PainfulDiodes/BeanPort/README.md

 ### Why two cores

 USB CDC handling runs on core0; the bus-facing loop runs alone on core1.
 Separating the USB loop from the bus-facing loop means the bus-facing loop timing never depends on what the USB stack happens to be doing at any given moment.
-A shared-core version of this loop occasionally duplicated a byte within a fast burst.
+A single-core version of this with a single loop occasionally duplicated a byte within a fast burst.
 Splitting the two loops onto separate cores smoothes this out.

 ### Target status register